tamunoWoks/Linear_Regression_Model_Representation_practice/univariate_linear_regression.md

 - **Visualization:** Plotting the data to observe trends.
 - **Mathematical Representation:** Understanding the hypothesis function.
 - **Code Implementation:** Writing Python code to perform linear regression.
+### Running the Notebook
+To run the notebook:
+- Clone this repository or download the notebook file.
+- Open a terminal and navigate to the notebook directory.
+- Run the following command to start Jupyter Notebook:
+- jupyter notebook
+- Open the [univariate_linear_regression.ipynb](https://github.com/tamunoWoks/Linear_Regression_Model_Representation_practice/blob/main/univariate_linear_regression.ipynb) file and execute the cells sequentially.